woodard/libabigail/doc/manuals/abidiff.rst

     library that the tool has to consider.
 The tool will thus filter out ABI changes on types that are not defined in public headers.

+  * ``--header-file1 | --hf1`` <header-file-path-1>

+    Specifies where to find one public header of the first shared library that the tool has to consider.
+The tool will thus filter out ABI changes on types that are not defined in public headers.

   * ``--headers-dir2 | --hd2`` <headers-directory-path-1>

     Specifies where to find the public headers of the second shared library that the tool has to consider.
+The tool will thus filter out ABI changes on types that are not defined in public headers.

+  * ``--header-file2 | --hf2`` <header-file-path-2>

+    Specifies where to find one public header of the second shared library that the tool has to consider.
 The tool will thus filter out ABI changes on types that are not defined in public headers.